What is Double Opt-in?

 How Do I Enable/Disable Double Opt-In?

-To change the double opt-in settings, you simply need to go to your Subscribers tab, then select the individual subscriber list you wish to change the settings for.
+To change the double opt-in settings, you simply need to go to your settings tab, then select email settings then from the drop-down menu, and select the list you wish to change the settings for.

 What is “Enable GDPR friendly info”?

-Clicking this option will mean that information will be included in the confirmation email outlining how the subscriber’s personal data will be used and their rights concerning this.
+Clicking this option will mean that information will be included in the confirmation email outlining how the subscriber’s personal data will be used and their rights.